 Dopamine brings satisfaction and pleasure when the body releases it into your bloodstream.
 Unfortunately, dopamine can also lead to addictions and compulsive behaviors when too high in the body.
 That’s why gambling or shopping often makes people feel good because these activities release dopamine.
 However, this substance can also help people overcome addictions, especially at low levels.

 4. Adrenalin and Nor-adrenalin:

 When your body releases adrenaline into the body in response to stress, it causes what many people describe as a “fight or flight” feeling.
-This rush of energy can cause anxiety when the body releases too much adrenalin into the bloodstream.
+But conversely, this rush of energy can cause anxiety when the body releases too much adrenalin into the bloodstream.

 Many people describe endorphins as the body’s natural painkillers because this hormone “overrides feelings of pain” when the body releases it into the bloodstream in response to stress.
 However, these hormones also improve mood and relieve tension.
 Although endorphin levels are higher during strenuous activity, research has shown that endorphin levels are also higher in people who laugh or even smile.

-The body releases this hormone when your blood pressure is low and can reduce feelings of anxiety, stress, irritability, sadness, and fatigue.
+The body releases this hormone when your blood pressure is low, and it can reduce feelings of anxiety, stress, irritability, sadness, and fatigue.
 Experts refer to oxytocin as the “love hormone” because it helps create intimacy and bonding in people.

 The Last Word on How Hormones Affect Emotional Health

 Besides understanding how all these hormones function, it is also important to consider stress management.
 For example, exercise can help release these substances into the body and improve a person’s mood.
 People also need proper nutrition for their bodies to create these substances.